daniel1noble/data_sci_biologists/README.md

 # Data Science for Biologists

 This repo hosts material for BIOL3207 run at the ANU.
+Creating a conflict.